ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage_integration/README.md

 ## Upload Integration

 In order to upload images by default the {@link guide/dev/features/easyimage/README Easy Image} feature uses the [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) backend.
 It needs to be configured before the first usage of the Easy Image plugin.

 To set up the cloud services provider, refer to the official [CKEditor Cloud Services documentation](https://docs.ckeditor.com/cs/latest/index.html).

+When your CKEditor Cloud Services account is up and running, you need to configure CKEditor to use it as explained in the {@link guide/dev/integration/cloudservices/README CKEditor Cloud Services Integration} article.

 ## Responsive Images